Integrations / Platforms / WordPress / Splitting Large Records

 Algolia has a limit of 10 KB per record for performance and relevance reasons.
 Instead of indexing large pieces of text into a single record, you can split them into multiple records and use the distinct feature to deduplicate results at query time.

-Building an HTML splitter
+Building an HTML splitter# A

 The following HTML splitter creates one record per <h2> heading and includes as many paragraphs as possible.
 You create a new record every time there’s a new <h2>, or when you’ve reached the content limit.